MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 In terms of tempretaure.
 Before we moved to New Zealand we looked up the temperatures and it looked cold and it certainly is on the cold and wet side in Winter.
 That said, I was surprised to find out how pleasant lower 20's are to live in and how much warmer it was than I expected.

-So are there any general questions around lifestyle?

 ## Divesity

 Speak briefly about diversity.